zainabmelh/guide-articles/articles/Meta/free-code-camp-cost/index.md

 ---
-title: "Free Code Camp Cost"
+title: Free Code Camp Cost
-parent: "general"
 ---
 We will always be completely free for both students and for nonprofits.

 Our name is Free Code Camp.
 We are a free code camp.
 If you had to pay us (or sign over future earnings), we'd have to change our name.
 And we are not going to do that.